jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.13.1 Methods and techniques to present awareness and training (e.g., social engineering, phishing, security champions, gamification)
   - Before actual training takes place, user security awareness needs to take place; from there, training, or teaching employees to perform their work tasks and to comply with the security policy can begin
     - All new employees require some level of training so that they will be able to comply with all standards, guidelines, and procedures mandated by the security policy
     - Education is a more detailed endeavor in which students/users learn much more than they actually need to know to perform their work tasks
     - Education is most often associated with users pursuing certification or seeking job promotion
   - Employees need to understand what to be aware of (e.g. types of threats, such as phishing and free USB sticks), how to perform their jobs securely (e.g. encrypt sensitive data, physically protect valuable assets) and how security plays a role in the big picture (company reputation, profits,and losses)
     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
     - Routine tests of operational security should be performed (such as phishing test campaigns, tailgating at company doors and social engineering tests)
-    - **Social engineering**: a form of attack that exploits human nature and behavior; the common social engineering principles are authority, intimidation, consensus, scarcity, familiarity, trust, and urgency;
+    - **Social engineering**: a form of attack that exploits human nature and behavior; the common social engineering principles are authority, intimidation, consensus, scarcity, familiarity, trust, and urgency
       - **familiarity**: as a social engineering principle, an attempt to exploit someone's native trust in things that are familiar; might include claiming to know a coworker (existing or not), and designed to put the target in a mindset that promotes willingness to provide info
       - social engineering attacks include phishing, spear phishing, business email compromise (BEC), whaling, smishing, vishing, spam, shoulder surfing, invoice scams, hoaxes, impersonation, masquerading, tailgating, piggybacking, dumpster diving, identity fraud, typo squatting, and influence campaigns
       - while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction